 The company may also be ineligible if it or any of its directors:

-- within the last 10 years, has been convicted or found guilty (whether or not a conviction was recorded) of a disqualifying offence involving fraud, dishonesty, drug trafficking or violence which is punishable by imprisonment for three months or more (whether or not a sentence of imprisonment was imposed) or
+- within the last 10 years, has been convicted or found guilty of a disqualifying offence involving fraud, dishonesty, drug trafficking or violence punishable by 3 months or more in prison.
+For information about spent convictions, view Spent convictions

 - has ever had a claim admitted against the Victorian Property Fund or Estate Agents' Guarantee Fund.

-For disqualifying criminal offences and claims against the Victorian Property Fund or Estate Agents' Guarantee Fund you can still apply for, and may be granted, a licence.
-Based on the result of background checks, you may be asked if you wish to apply for permission to be licensed.
-If you are able to apply for permission, the Business Licensing Authority (BLA) will notify you via myCAV.
-For more information, view our Disqualification and permissions page.
+For disqualifying criminal offences and claims against the Victorian Property Fund or Estate Agents' Guarantee Fund you may still be granted a licence if you apply for permission.
+For more information, view:

-The application fee must be paid at the time of application.
-The fee is non-refundable.
+The application fees must be paid at the time of application.
+The fees are non-refundable.

 Providing incorrect information

 It is a serious offence for a person to knowingly make a false or misleading statement in relation to a licence application.
 Significant fines apply.

 Unlicensed estate agents are liable for significant fines.